nymtech/docs/index.md

 The benchmarks were performed on 64bit Ubuntu 18.04.1 LTS VM with 2 cores of 3.6GHz Ryzen 1600 assigned.
 Each individual benchmark was run single-threaded for 1 minute with `-benchtime=60s` flag.

-These benchmarks are very old and require rerunning.
+These benchmarks are very old (and partially biased) and require rerunning.
+They do not represent the current state of the system.

 | Operation                        | Times run | Time per op     | Memory per op | Allocs per op     |